Neptune Bank Power Station: Design and specification

 In 1902, two 1,500-kW Parsons steam turbine driven turbo-alternators were added to the initial equipment at the station.
 At the time, these were the largest three-phase steam turbine driven alternators in the world, as well as being the first of the barrel type rotary design.
 Results gained from the turbines influenced the Cunard Steamship Company to install steam turbines on the Mauretania.
-The turbines drove 6,000 V three-phase alternators, supplying current to motor-generators and transformers in the substations attached to the distribution network.
-The motor-generators in the substations provided DC from the supplied AC and the transformers stepped-down the 6,000 V supply to 200 V for lighting use and 400 V for industrial use.
+The turbines drove 6,600 V 40 hz three-phase alternators, supplying current to motor-generators and transformers in the substations attached to the distribution network.
+The motor-generators in the substations provided DC from the supplied AC and the transformers stepped-down the 6,600 V supply to 200 V for lighting use and 400 V for industrial use.

 By 1904, there were a total of nine different generating sets operating at the power station.
 Sets No. 1 and 2 were DC generators driven by 300 HP two-crank compound engines running at 380 RPM, power from which supplied DC network in Wallsend and Walker.
 Set No. 3 was a 50 kW set used for exciting purposes only.
 Sets No. 4 and 5 were used as balancers and motor generators and had a combined capacity of 150 kW.
 Sets No. 6, 7, 8 and 9 were each driven by 1,400 HP engines and in turn each drove a 750 kW alternator.
-The two Parsons sets worked alongside these.
+The two Parsons sets worked alongside these but were subsequently moved to Carville power stations.

 By 1912, the NESCo system, which the station was part of, was the largest integrated power system in Europe.